hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 ----------------------

 Elsewhere, a post with the same goal: [Restoring a Touchpad to original state](https://www.bjoreman.com/thoughts/touchpadReinstall.html).
 I wished I found this page when I started my own restoration efforts - I don't know how I missed it.
 Maybe it works :^)

+PS: I wished I knew about this website before: [webOS Archive](http://www.webosarchive.com/docs/home/).
+An absolute great resource on how to use a webOS tablet in 2022 and beyond!